Skip to content

 Strongly-typed metadata dictionary.
 Fields vary by document format.

-• language (str): Document language (ISO 639-1 code)
+• language (str): Primary document language (ISO 639-1 code)

-• page_count (int): Number of pages
+• page_count (int): Total number of pages

-• producer (str): Producer application
+• producer (str): Document producer/generator

-• subject (str): PDF subject
+• subject (str): Document subject/description

 Excel-Specific Fields (when format_type == "excel"):